-The hotel recycles more than 80% of the waste generated in the kitchens, separating the organic waste into two: vegetables, fruit trimmings and egg shells get turned into compost, while the rest get sent to the hotel’s pig farm.
-The food is consumed by pigs which then… uh… excuse themselves.
+Guests of the resort have the option of enjoying a full sustainability tour of the facilities, including the pig poop feces bio-gas-powered kitchen.
+The hotel recycles more than 80 percent of the waste generated in the kitchens, dividing the organic waste into two functions: vegetables, fruit trimmings, and egg shells get turned into compost, while the rest gets sent to the hotel’s pig farm.
+The food is consumed by pigs which then… uh… relieve themselves.
 Their feces is turned into bio-gas, which in turn is used for heating and cooking.